flipperdevices/flipperzero-firmware/README.md

 <img src="https://github.com/nmrr/flipperzero-geigercounter/blob/main/img/flipper7.png" width=25% height=25%>

 ## Changelog

+* 2023-03-01
+  * Usable/unusable sources have been added

 * 2023-02-26
   * More clarity about how to connect audio jack cable on A7 GPIO